edenspiekermann/espi-dni/README.md

 * Clone the repo
 * Copy the `dev.secret.exs.sample` file to `dev.secret.ext` and add the appropriate values
 * Install dependencies with `mix deps.get`
+  * If you get errors here, open a new terminal window.
+Some commands don't yet have proper binding if you've just installed `elixir` from Homebrew.
 * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
 * Install Node.js dependencies with `npm install`